 Size and Fit

-It is important that your glove and mittens fits properly, a correctly sized glove or mitt will provide dexterity, warmth and comfort.
+It is important that your glove and mittens fit properly.
+A correctly sized glove or mitt will provide dexterity, warmth and comfort.
 For the best performance, a glove should fit snugly and allow enough room at the end of outstretched fingers for you to pinch a quarter of an inch of fabric, whilst making sure your palm is completely inside the cuff so that your wrist remains covered.
 When making a fist, the fit should not be too tight that is restricts your fingers from bending.